bsmth/content/files/en-us/web/svg/reference/attribute/dx/index.md

 sidebar: svgref
 ---

-The **`dx`** attribute indicates a shift along the x-axis on the position of an element or its content.
+The SVG **`dx`** attribute indicates a shift along the x-axis on the position of an element or its content.

 You can use this attribute with the following SVG elements: